 While you are in isolation you can have visitors, but your nurses may suggest that you only have one or two each day.
-Your friends and relatives should not come to see you if they are not well, or think they have been in contact with anyone with an infectious disease.
+Your friends and relatives should not come to see you if they are not well.
+Or if they have been in contact with anyone with an infectious disease.

-You need to wash often and keep very clean.
-You also need to follow a special diet including foods that are not likely to give you an infection.
+You might need to follow a special diet including foods that are unlikely to give you an infection.